ngarbezza/lastfm-api-pharo/README.md

 lastfm-api-pharo
 ================

-An API to read/write written in Pharo Smalltalk
+An API to read/write Last.FM data written in Pharo Smalltalk.

+Work in progress